dotnetjunkie/blog/content/about/_index.md

 <p><img style="float:right;width:220px;margin:2%;max-width:50%;" src="/steven/images/me.jpg" title="" alt="" /></p>
 {{< / raw >}}

 Hi!
-I'm Steven van Deursen and this is my professional blog.
+I'm Steven van Deursen and this is my blog.
 My blog posts are about software development, design, architecture, security, and everything that interests me concerning my profession.

 I'm a Dutch freelance .NET developer and architect and writing code for the last {{% years-since 1998 %}} years.
 I'm a passionate speaker, coauthor of the [second edition](https://cuttingedge.it/book/) of the book “Dependency Injection in .NET” (also available in [Polish](https://cuttingedge.it/book/polish/), [Russian](https://cuttingedge.it/book/russian/), and [Chinese](https://cuttingedge.it/book/chinese/)), and the developer of [Simple Injector](https://simpleinjector.org); an increasingly popular DI Container library for .NET.